uktrade/tidy-json-to-csv/README.md

 # tidy-json-to-csv

-Convert a subset of JSON to a set of tidy CSVs.
+Converts a subset of JSON to a set of tidy CSVs.
 Supports both streaming processing of input JSON and output of CSV, and so suitable for large files in memory constrained environments.

+Denormalised input JSON is assumed, and the output is normalised.
+If a nested object has an `id` field, it is assumed to be the primary key of a separate table.
+All objects that have a nested object or array _must_ have an `id` field that serves as its primary key in the final output.

 > Work in progress.
 This README serves as a rough design spec.